 A real man protects the interest of others and can even sacrifice his comfort for others.
 That’s the sense of responsibility and sacrifice.

-6. A confident man is not ashamed to show weakness
+6. A Confident Man is not Ashamed to Show Vulnerability

-A lot of men learn right from childhood not to show weakness.
+A lot of men learn right from childhood not to show vulnerability.
 They believe that weakness is only reserved for femininity and men who are emasculated.